PCMon/EBGM/README.md

 ---

 Works on regular servers AND crew battles, and is stable on 60fps!

+Settings save, so you only need to input them once, boots without any GUI afterwards, to change your settings, simply right click it in the system tray!